TEN-framework/TEN-Agent/README.md

 #### TEN Agent
 Open up [localhost:3000]( http://localhost:3000 ) in browser to play the TEN Agent.

 #### TEN Graph Designer

 Open up another tab go to [localhost:3001]( http://localhost:3001 ), and use Graph Designer to create, connect and edit extensions on canvas.

+Once you save the graph, you can return to [localhost:3000]( http://localhost:3000 ) and select the corresponding graph to view the changes.

 ![TEN Graph Designer](https://github.com/TEN-framework/docs/blob/main/assets/gif/hello_world_python.gif?raw=true)